 Boost staff morale at the exit door

-Quite simple, based on the feedback we got when interviewing leaders at +100 companies a few years back, trying to understand the secret sauce behind employee engagement.
+Quite simple, based on some of the feedback we got when interviewing leaders at +100 companies a few years back, trying to understand the secret sauce behind employee engagement.

 In an ideal world employee feedback would be fluent and out in the open.